validator/grunt-html/README.md

 grunt.loadNpmTasks('grunt-html');
 ```

+### Validation
-Then specify what files to validate in your config:
+Specify what files to validate in your config:

 ```javascript
 grunt.initConfig({